MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-retirement.md

 ## What will the new edit experience in profile cards look like?

-The new edit-profile experience is built on top of Microsoft 365 profile cards, and will be presented in an overlay the same way profile cards are handled today.
-The most common user pattern is to open their own profile card and select **Edit profile**.
-Instead of being redirected to Delve, the edit experience will open in the profile card itself.
-The following two illustrations are an example of this process.
+The new edit profile experience is built on top of Microsoft 365 profile cards, and it will be presented in an overlay as profile cards are handled today.
+A most common user pattern is for the user to open their own profile card and select "Edit profile".
+Instead of being redirected to Delve, the edit experience will open in the profile card.
+Below is an example of what this process will look like.

-> [!NOTE]
-> If the new edit-profile experience isn't yet enabled in the experience for a user, selecting **Edit profile** will redirect the user to the modern search profile page on Microsoft365.com.
+Please note that if the new edit profile experience is not yet yet enabled in the experience where a user is, clicking "edit profile" will redirect the user to the modern search profile page on Microsoft365.com.

 :::image type="content" source="media/delve-retirement-profile-card-with-update-button.png" alt-text="Screenshot showing an example of a profile card with the Update button.":::